This blog may contain affiliate links. Read our disclosure policy for more info.

 - Who will love it: Anybody looking for a ski-in-ski-out hotel in Banff

 - Pet friendly?: No

-The hotel also boasts a central location, only a 20-minute drive from Banff town center.
+The hotel boasts a central location, only a 20-minute drive from Banff town center.
 And if you don’t want to drive, no worries, they also operate a shuttle!
-One thing to note is that you’ll have to ride one of the gondolas in Banff for 20-minutes to get to the hotel.
+One thing to note is that you’ll have to ride one of the gondolas in Banff for 20 minutes to get to the hotel.
 This is a really cool feature about this hotel – it’s located right up in the mountains!

 In the summer, the Lodge is still open.
 Prices are even cheaper and it is still one of the best hotels in Banff as there is tons of hiking to be done in and around the area, not to mention the scenic chairlift!

 It’s super important to book Sunshine Mountain Lodge well in advance as they tend to book up months in advance.
 Prices get as low as $225 CAD during the shoulder season and lower rates are around $300 CAD during the peak winter season.

 You can check availability and book the Sunshine Mountain Lodge on Booking.com here.

 4. Moose Hotel and Suites – Most centrally located hotel in Banff town